BrianGenisio/graphql-talk/slides/slides/2-what-problems-does-it-solve-fetch-only-what-you-need.md

-##  2. What problems does it solve? -- fetch only what you need <!-- .element: data-theme="ka-content" -->
+##  Fetch only what you need <!-- .element: data-theme="ka-content" -->

-This is a new Markdown slide
+Nothing more, nothing less